hattaaldino/inventory_management-api/README.md

 }
 ```

-## Notes
+## Testing

-You can simulate the API by importing the postman collection stored in the support directory into postman.
+For testing you can use InventoryManagement.jar by execute `java -jar InventoryManagement.jar` in your server, then you can simulate the API by importing the postman collection stored in the support directory into postman.